Bash-it/bash-it/README.md

 ## Install

-1. Check out a clone of this repo to a location of your choice, such as:
-   `git clone --depth=1 https://github.com/Bash-it/bash-it.git ~/.bash_it`
+1. Check out a clone of this repo to a location of your choice, such as `git clone --depth=1 https://github.com/Bash-it/bash-it.git ~/.bash_it`
 2. Run `~/.bash_it/install.sh` (it automatically backs up your `~/.bash_profile` or `~/.bashrc`, depending on your OS)
 3. Edit your modified config (`~/.bash_profile` or `~/.bashrc`) file in order to customize Bash-it.